When things go wrong London Landlords turn to us- here's why

 However, the biggest reason above all, that new landlords gave for joining us after a terrible experience elsewhere was our immediate & transparent communications.
 The fact that we were prepared to discuss anything and everything, in detail, before signing up or even undertaking a valuation.
 When a Landlord gets burned, they want to know it's not going to happen again and that can mean a lot of questions- about procedures, processes, legislation and more.
 We understand this and have always felt that every Landlord should understand exactly what their responsibilities are as a Landlord from the offset and the amazing steps we take to fulfil these for them and to protect them as best we can.

-If this sounds like the London Letting agent you want working for you then please contact our friendly and professional team.
+If this sounds like the Shoreditch Letting agent you want working for you then please contact our friendly and professional team.
 If you are not a London Landlord then I hope this will help you choose the best possible letting agent to take care of you and your rental property going forwards.